Exchange Database Consistency Check - Fix the Error Instantly

 - Select ‘EDB to PST’

-- You can go ahead with the default job name or click on ‘New Job’ to assign a custom job name of your choice.
+- You can either use the default job name or select ‘New Job’ to set a custom name that suits your preference.

 Step 2: Select the offline EDB file